 Anna May Wong—the first Chinese American movie star—was a pioneer of the cinema.
 Her spirited determination in the face of discrimination is an inspiration to all who must overcome obstacles so that their dreams may come true. [picture book biography, ages 6 and up]

 The inspirational true story of Sammy Lee, a Korean American who overcame discrimination to realize both his father’s desire that he become a doctor and his own dream of becoming an Olympic champion diver. [picture book biography, ages 6 and up]

 Good Enough by Paula Yoo

 “Teens living through the pressure of college applications and questioning their futures will sympathize with Patti in this enjoyable, funny but not superficial read.”
-(Kirkus Reviews) [chapter book, ages 14 and up]
+(Kirkus Reviews) [young adult, ages 14 and up]

 To examine any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.